By Edward Burnett

 By Emma Furrier

-If you'd like to keep up to date with Lianne La Havas' news and latest releases, you can find her social links below:
+If you would like to keep up to date with the latest releases and news form YONAKA's camp, you can find the links to all their socials via the icons below:

 By Emily Duff